aliens4real/solar-design-pro/README.md

 # Solar Design Pro

 A NABCEP-compliant PV system design platform built for **Canopy Solar** — a small residential and commercial solar installer in Ohio and Pennsylvania.
-Replaces a 3+ hour manual workflow (measurements → spreadsheets → hand-drawn layouts → manual NEC lookups) with a single React app that runs the full design end-to-end: roof layout, NEC-compliant electrical calcs, IronRidge racking BOM, and permit-ready plan-set PDFs.
+Replaces a 8+ hour manual workflow (measurements → spreadsheets → hand-drawn layouts → manual NEC lookups) with a single React app that runs the full design end-to-end: roof layout, NEC-compliant electrical calcs, IronRidge racking BOM, and permit-ready plan-set PDFs.

-Built in **4 weeks** with AI-assisted development, replacing a **$150,000+ / 6–9 month** dev-shop quote.
+Built in **4 weeks** with AI-assisted development.

 ---